finos/common-domain-model/documentation/source/contribution.rst

 Before starting to review a contribution, the CDM Maintainer should go through the following review checklist:

-- Review the GitHub Pull Request to assert that:
+- Review Pull Request to assert that:

   - Model changes fulfil the proposed design and use-case requirements
   - Synonyms have been updated and output (JSON) looks correct
   - Contributed model version is not stale and does not conflict with any recent changes
   - Changes are in accordance with the CDM governance guidelines

-.. note:: It is not yet possible to verify that mapping, validation and qualification expectations have been maintained by looking at the output of the GitHub Pull Request and CDM build only.
+.. note:: It is not yet possible to verify that mapping, validation and qualification expectations have been maintained by looking at the output of the Pull Request and CDM build only.
 Please refer to the :ref:`downstream-dependencies` section for more details.

 - CDM build process completed with no errors or test failures
 - Review additional samples provided (if use-case is not covered by existing samples)